William O'Brien: Changing tides

 During the anti-conscription crisis in April 1918 O'Brien and his AFIL left the House of Commons and joined Sinn Féin and other prominentaries in the mass protests in Dublin.
 Seeing no future for his conciliatory political concepts in a future election, he believed Sinn Féin in its moderate form had earned the right to represent nationalist interests.
-He and the other members of his All-for-Ireland League party stood aside putting their seats at the disposal of Sinn Féin, its candidates returned unopposed in the December 1918 general elections.
-In an address to the election he had said: "We cannot subscribe to a programme of armed resistance in the field, or even of permanent withdrawal from Westminster; but to the spirit of Sinn Féin, as distinct from its abstract programme, the great mass of independent single-minded Irishmen have been won over, and accordingly they ought now to have a full and sympathetic trial for enforcing the Irish nation's right of self-determination."
+He and the other members of his All-for-Ireland League party stood aside putting their seats at the disposal of Sinn Féin, whose candidates returned unopposed in the December 1918 general elections.
+In an address to the election he had said:

 O'Brien disagreed with the establishment of a southern Irish Free State under the Treaty, still believing that Partition of Ireland was too high a price to pay for partial independence.
 He wrote in 1923, "It is now obvious enough that, had the Irish Council Bill been allowed to pass in 1907, the Partition of Ireland would never have been heard of."
 Retiring from political life, he contented himself with writing and declined Éamon de Valera's offer to stand for Fianna Fáil in the 1927 general election.
 He died suddenly on 25 February 1928 while on a visit to London with his wife at the age of 75.
 His remains rest in Mallow, and one of the principal streets in the town bears his name to this day, as does Great William O'Brien Street in Cork.
 His head-bust overlooks the town Council's Chamber Room and a portrait of O'Brien hangs in University College Cork.

-In 1920 Arthur Griffith said of O'Brien: "The task of William O’Brien's generation was well and bravely done, had it not been so the work we are carrying out in this generation would have been impossible.
-In that great work none of Parnell's lieutenants did so much as William O’Brien."
+In 1920 Arthur Griffith said of O'Brien: